BonsaiDen/JavaScript-Garden/doc/en/types/equality.md

     null         ===   undefined     // false
     " \t\r\n"    ===   0             // false

-The above results not only make a lot more sense, they also get rid of most of the weak typing in the language.
-This makes writing code a lot easier since things will break earlier and a lot of subtle bugs can be avoided.

-It will also be a lot faster when the operands are of different types.
+The above results are a lot clearer and allow for early breakage of code.
+This hardens code to a certain degree and also gives performance improvements in case the operands are of different types.

-### Comparing Objects
+### Comparing objects

 While both `==` and `===` are stated as **equality** operators, they behave different when at least one of their operands happens to be an `Object`.